skip to Main Content

 • Whether the violent person has taken steps to prevent violence and improve their parenting

 Family law is complex and made further complicated, given that all family situations are unique.
-If you’re going through a separation, you need the help of an experienced Calgary divorce lawyer who will guide you through the process and give advice that makes sense for you and your family.
+If you’re going through a separation, you need the help of an experienced family lawyer, like Jones Divorce & Family Law in Calgary, who will guide you through the process and give advice that makes sense for you and your family.